knuesel/typst-minideck/structure.typ

 // Disable outline title for consistency with bilbiography (which doesn't react
 // to heading.offset like outline does), and other slides in general which all
 // get their titles from `= ...` syntax.
-// To show individual slide titles in outline: set depth 2 and decrease
+// To show individual slide titles in outline: set depth 2, decrease
-// block spacing.
+// block spacing, and make sure outline and bibliography have outlined: false
 #set outline(title: none, depth: 1)
 #show outline: set block(spacing: 0.5em)
 #show outline.entry: it => {